Skip to Content

 During construction, it was discovered that the concave design allowed the sun to mirror the street beneath, hitting temperatures as high as 117 degrees Celsius.
 It melted the paintwork of a car, and a reporter from City A.M. could literally poach an egg in front of it.

-Now that everything has been mended, 20 Fenchurch Street is most known for its wonderful plant-filled Sky Garden, from where you can enjoy free views of the city; perfect for those visiting England on a budget.
+Now that everything has been mended, 20 Fenchurch Street is most known for its wonderful plant-filled Sky Garden, from where you can enjoy free views of the city; perfect for those visiting England on a budget and looking to enjoy the free things to do in London.

 One Canada Square